High Blood Sugar (Hyperglycemia)

 2. Test for ketones

 If your glucose is above 13.3 mmol/L (240 mg/dL), check your urine or blood for ketones.
+Ketones appear when your body doesn’t have enough insulin and starts using fat for energy.
+High ketone levels can be dangerous and may lead to diabetic ketoacidosis (DKA).

 3. Take a correction dose of rapid-acting insulin